 The precise differences between the two vary depending on who you ask.
 Essentially social media monitoring is focused on identifying what’s being said by individuals online and responding to those specific posts if necessary.
 Social media listening aims to identify broader learnings from many conversations.

-What exactly is being listened to and monitored?
+What exactly is listening and monitoring?

 Another complication is that both “social media listening” and “social media monitoring” aren’t necessarily just about social media.
 Both approaches encompass not only social networks (Facebook, Twitter, Instagram, etc.) but also other digital channels such as content sites and review platforms.